How To Accept What You Cannot Change

 What Are Feelings?

 Feelings are the conscious experience of emotional reactions.
-They originate in the neocortical regions of the brain.
+Originating in the neocortical regions of the brain.

-Emotions spark feelings, and individual experiences shape them.
-Beliefs, memories, and thoughts are linked to those emotions.
+Feelings are sparked by emotions and shaped by individual experiences.
+Beliefs, memories, and thoughts are linked to that emotion.

 A feeling is the side product of your brain.
-You are perceiving an emotion and assigning a specific meaning to it.
+Perceiving an emotion and assigning a certain meaning to it.

 What Is the Difference Between Feelings and Emotions?

 Some people may spend years or even a lifetime.
-I do not understand the depths of their emotions.
+Not understanding the depths of their emotions.

-Understanding the depth of our emotions and feelings can lead us toward acceptance.
+Understanding the depth of our emotions and feelings can lead us on the path to acceptance.

 Can You Choose Your Emotions?

-So, the short answer is no. You cannot “control” your emotions.
-But if you accept them as they are, you can avoid letting them control you.
+So, the short answer is no, you cannot “control” your emotions.
+But if you follow the strategies to accept your emotions as they come.
+You will find that you do not have to let your emotions control you.

 Is It Wrong to Feel Emotions?